puibtx/puibtx-s-mechanical-keyboard/README.md

-This is a mechanical keyboard using an Arduino Nano ( or any of the knock-offs that running on the ATmega328P)
+This is a mechanical keyboard using an Arduino MICRO ( or any of the knock-offs that running on the ATmega32U4)
 **********************************************************************************************************************************

 1)